see7e/programming-studies/README.md

 > - Homelab (networking, services) [personal]
 > - Teorical topics (Fresh start roadmap) [personal] *is currently paused*
 > Here's the [archive](./src/progress_archive.md) of Gannt charts.

+Also I'm now tracking the "TODOs" and implementation ideas with `- [i]` this uses [Tasks Plugin](https://publish.obsidian.md/tasks/Introduction) and some theming ([Status Collections](https://publish.obsidian.md/tasks/Reference/Status+Collections/About+Status+Collections)) to format, query and sort the needed changes at the Vault.

 ## First time with Markdown? 📑
 > Enter [here](first-time.md)